Hermann Joseph Muller: Later career

 Muller's opinions on the effect of radiation on mutagenesis were used by Rachel Carson in her book Silent Spring, however, his opinions have been criticized by some scientists; geneticist James F. Crow called Muller's view "alarmist" and wrote that it created in the public "an irrational fear of low-level radiation relative to other risks".
 It has been argued that Muller's opinion was not supported by studies on the survivors of the atomic bombings, or by research on mice, and that he ignored another study that contradicted the linear no-threshold model he supported, thereby affecting the formulation of policy that favored this model.
+He was also accused of suppressing opposing views and of being part of a US National Academy of Sciences Committee that misrepresented the research record to secure continued funding and strengthen his influence on US health policy.

 Muller was elected to the American Academy of Arts and Sciences in 1942 and the American Philosophical Society in 1947 Muller was awarded the Linnean Society of London's Darwin-Wallace Medal in 1958 and the Kimber Genetics Award of the U.S. National Academy of Sciences, of which he was a member, in 1955.
 He served as president of the American Humanist Association from 1956 to 1958.
 The American Mathematical Society selected him as its Gibbs Lecturer for 1958.
 He retired in 1964.
-The Drosophila basic units of inheritance, their chromosomal arms, are named "Muller elements" in Muller's honor.
+The Drosophila basic units of inheritance, their chromosomal arms, are named "Muller elements" in Muller's honor. he died in 1967.

 H. J. Muller and science fiction writer Ursula K. Le Guin were first cousins once removed; his father (Hermann J. Muller Sr.) and her father's mother (Johanna Muller Kroeber) were siblings, the children of Nicholas Müller, who immigrated to the United States in 1848, and at that time dropped the umlaut from his name.
 Another cousin was Herbert J. Muller, whose grandfather Otto was another son of Nicholas and a sibling of Hermann Sr. and Johanna.

+Legacy

+In a recent retrospective article about Muller's contribution, James Haber wrote as follows: